janhalama/coingame-miner/README.md

 ## Configure CoinGame server urls

-By default is miner configured to run agains CoinGame server instancedoc on the same box.
+By default is miner configured to run against CoinGame server instanced running on the same box.

 You can configure CoinGame miner to different REST API url and AMQP queue endpoint in ./src/index.ts file.